 “In the Grand Canyon, Arizona has a natural wonder which is in kind absolutely unparalleled throughout the rest of the world.
 I want to ask you to keep this great wonder of nature as it now is.
 I hope you will not have a building of any kind, not a summer cottage, a hotel or anything else, to mar the wonderful grandeur, the sublimity, the great loneliness and beauty of the canyon.
 Leave it as it is.
 You cannot improve on it.
-The ages have been at work on it, and man can only mar it.” —Theodore Roosevelt
+The ages have been at work on it, and man can only mar it.”

 In 1903, while on a three-month tour of the western United States, President Theodore Roosevelt, an avid hunter and lover of the outdoors, made his first excursion to the Grand Canyon.
 His visit was brief—time enough for a horseback ride, a tour of the canyon’s southern rim, several receptions, and a speech.
 But the words that Roosevelt spoke that day would soon become a rallying cry for the fledgling national park movement.
-And in February of 1919, 1.2 million awe-inspiring acres of the Grand Canyon would become one of America’s most beloved national parks.
+And by February 1919, 1.2 million acres of the Grand Canyon would become one of America’s most beloved national parks.

 So if you find yourself on the road north from Flagstaff, here are some unforgettable ways to spend three days.

 A Room With A Desert View

 Although recent studies have suggested the Grand Canyon was formed nearly 70 million years ago—about the time when dinosaurs became extinct—the prevailing geological theory sets the canyon’s age closer to five or six million years.
 Either way, the Colorado River has managed to carve a canyon that is 277 miles in length, 18 miles at its widest point, and an average of 4,000 feet deep.